tony-aw/subsets/README.md

 - *Programmatically friendly*:

-  - Non-standard evaluation is highly controversial (and for good reasons), and therefore completely absent in this R package.
+  - Non-standard evaluation is quite controversial (and for good reasons), and therefore completely absent in this R package.

   - Name-based arguments instead of position-based arguments.

-  - Missing arguments can be filled with ‘NULL’, instead of using dark magic like ‘base::quote(expr = )’.
+  - Missing arguments can be filled with `NULL`, instead of using dark magic like `base::quote(expr = )`.

   - Functions are pipe-friendly.